Swiip/generator-gulp-angular/docs/user-guide.md

 All the HTML partials found in the sources are transformed in JavaScript with the plugin [gulp-angular-templatecache](https://github.com/miickel/gulp-angular-templatecache) and put in the sources bundle in a way which should be totally transparent for the Angular app.

-All the "other" files witch are not processed by any mechanism should be copied in the `dist` folder with the same path by the task `other`.
+All the "other" files which are not processed by any mechanism should be copied in the `dist` folder with the same path by the task `other`.